 I walked on my favorite street, stopping at the tea stall I stopped every day at 4 pm.
 We exchanged greetings and my regular lemon mint tea was ready.
 It was these little things that made Kodi home.

-Having given up on home 2 years earlier, Kodaikanal came closest to feeling like home.
-And if I am to be honest, I felt most home there than any other place felt and not because I had a permanent place of boarding, I lived on a backpack and changed places every few days/weeks, it was because of the people I met there.
+Having given up on home 2 years earlier, Kodaikanal came closest to feeling at home.
+It was not because I had any permanent place of boarding, I continued to live on a backpack and changed places every few days/weeks, it was because of the people I met there.

-Set amidst a sprawling 5 Acre plum tree farm is their house which is an artist’s haven, I renamed their guest room to ‘Manisha’s room’ because I would stay back so often.
+Set amidst a sprawling 5 Acre plum tree farm is their house which is an artist’s haven.
 Around the entrance is the kitchen all products are made at and if you’re lucky to be there during a weekday, be prepared because it smells like heaven.

 Vera also has carpentry skills and is the one who has made most of the shelves in George’s kitchen.

 Together they take care of multiple dogs and provide adoption opportunities to people.